Python is a language that can be use for everything, generating multimedia content like a video is a good and fun way to get started in Python.

 Now if we run the code using

-This might seem simple, but its our first video generated by code!
-If you want to dig deeper into the code, here is the link of the final version of the project
+This might seem simple, but it's our first video generated by code!
+If you want to dig deeper into the code, you can find the base code of the final version of the project

 Creating a video is a fun task and doing it using code is even better!

 This tutorial proves that you don't need to be a Python expert to generate a video using code from scratch.
 This is one of the advantages of Python as a language.
 It's useful beyond tasks like web development, data science or machine learning.
 Its versatility allows you to accomplish tasks like rendering customized images and videos with an easy to understand syntax so you can start using it if you have any programming experience with other languages.